 Place the dough on a lightly floured surface.
 Roll into a long log and then divide equally into 15 pieces.
 Work with one piece at a time and cover the rest to prevent drying.
 Flatten the dough with your palm and use a small rolling pin to roll into a circle about 5-6 inch in diameter.
 Place the frozen filling ball in the center of the wrapper and gather all the sides to the middle and pinch to seal.
 Place it on a parchment paper seam side down.
 Continue with the rest and place the bao on a large tray cover with large clean towel and let them rise for 30 minutes

 Bring the water in a steamer to a boil.
 Wrap the lid with a cloth.
-This will prevent water dripping from the lid and too much steam will make the bao wrinkly.
+This will prevent water dripping from the lid and create burn spots.
 Place some of the buns on the steamer and steam on high heat for about 5 minutes.
 I found that when I steam them for 7 -8 minutes, the filling will burst out.
 So, 5 minutes work for me.
 You may need to experiment a bit.
 Continue with the rest.
 They are best when served warm.
 Warn whoever that is eating this that the filling is HOT and it's flowing too (like a lava!)

 I usually made this in big batch and store the rest by placing them in a freezer bag.
 They can be stored up to 1 month.
 Try not to stack them so they won't stick to each other in the freezer.
 I store them flat on the freezer.
 They can be reheat on the steamer for about 5 minutes and as good as new